 Like asbestos, vermiculite is a mineral that has been used for decades in construction and consumer materials.
 It has been used for years in products ranging from concrete for swimming pools to acoustic finishes, from horticultural products to drilling muds.
 It is best known for its use as a loose-fill attic insulation.[1]

-W. R. Grace discontinued its operations in 1990, but not before the product led to significant occupational exposure among local miners, millers, and downstream workers,[1] extended occupational exposure at distribution points throughout the United States and beyond, environmental exposure in the surrounding communities, and consumer exposure in as many as 30 million U.S. homes where the loose-fill attic insulation may have been used.[3]
+W. R. Grace discontinued its operations in 1990, but not before the product led to significant occupational asbestos exposure among local miners, millers, and downstream workers.[1]
+It expanded distribution points throughout the United States and beyond, causing environmental exposure in the surrounding communities, and consumer exposure in as many as 30 million U.S. homes where the loose-fill attic insulation may have been used.[3]Ā

 Zonolite Vermiculite and Mesothelioma